M0oham6d/pulsedeck/docs/METRICS.md

 Physical Core 3 -> logical CPUs 3 and 7
 ```

 Each physical-core usage value is the average of its logical threads.
 Temperature values are matched by labels such as `Core 0`, not by assuming sensor order.
-On platforms without topology files, PulseDeck falls back to logical CPU rows.
+On platforms without topology files, PulseDeck falls back to one row per logical CPU.
+The current renderer displays mapped thread IDs in the CPU table; it does not display a separate per-logical-thread usage table.

-In wide mode, the CPU panel also shows a compact `LOGICAL THREADS (%)` row.
-Values are indexed by the operating system's logical CPU number, so `0:42` means logical CPU 0 is currently 42% busy.
-Physical-core rows remain averages of their mapped logical threads.

 ## Process CPU Values